grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 **To create a Traces query:**

 1. In a Grafana panel, select the **Azure Monitor** data source.
-2. Select the **Traces** service.
+1. Select the **Traces** service.
-3. Select a resource to query.
+1. Select a resource to query.
 Multiple resources can be selected as long as they are of the same type.

+   {{% admonition type="note" %}}
-   > **Note:** This query type only supports Application Insights resources.
+   This query type only supports Application Insights resources.
+   {{% /admonition %}}

 Running a query of this kind will return all trace data within the timespan specified by the panel/dashboard.

 Optionally, you can apply further filtering or select a specific Operation ID to query.
 The result format can also be switched between a tabular format or the trace format which will return the data in a format that can be used with the Trace visualization.

+{{% admonition type="note" %}}
-> **Note:** Selecting the trace format will filter events with the `trace` type.
+Selecting the trace format will filter events with the `trace` type.
+{{% /admonition %}}

 1. Specify an Operation ID value.
-2. Specify event types to filter by.
+1. Specify event types to filter by.
-3. Specify event properties to filter by.
+1. Specify event properties to filter by.

 You can also augment queries by using [template variables]({{< relref "./template-variables/" >}}).